The Perfect Location

 For those wishing to soak up some culture, Buffalo offers world-class musical performance at the nearby Kleinhans Music Hall, an entire theater district within walking distance of Buffalo lofts, featuring the landmark Shea’s Buffalo, and museums including the Albright Knox, Burchfield Penney, Buffalo Museum of Science, and the Explore and More children’s museum.

-Buffalo Lofts is located at the western end of the historic Allentown Neighborhood.
-The neighborhood is not just proud of beautifully preserved historic architecture, but offers a range of dining options, shops and boutiques, bars and music venues.
+The historic Allentown neighborhood is not just proud of beautifully preserved historic architecture, but offers a range of dining options, shops and boutiques, bars and music venues.
 There is never a dull moment and almost too many locations to name, each offering a unique vibe you’ll find only in Buffalo, catering to every taste and style – all within walking distance.
 Visit the Allentown Association website to learn more about some of the things on offer, or simply browse the map below to get an idea.

 Also within a short walking distance is the world renowned Buffalo Niagara Medical Campus, where many of our residents have ties to.
 Located on the campus is Buffalo General Medical Center, Roswell Park Cancer Institute, as well as a number of cutting edge medical and pharmacological research facilities.
 Also located just adjacent to the medical campus is the State University at Buffalo’s downtown campus, making the Buffalo Lofts a perfect residence for a student or medical professional.